pex-tool/lambdex/README.md

 # lambdex

+> [!WARNING]
+> Lambdex is no longer necessary and the 0.2.0 release of Lambdex is the last.
+> Modern PEXes can be used directly as Lambda zips.
+See the [the migration guide](MIGRATING.md) for
+> details.

 lambdex turns pex files into aws lambda functions.

-[pex](https://github.com/pantsbuild/pex) is a tool that simplifies packaging python environments and is ideally suited for aws lambda.  lambdex takes pex files and turns them into aws lambda functions, allowing you to more easily run complex applications in the cloud.
+[pex](https://github.com/pex-tool/pex) is a tool that simplifies packaging python environments and is ideally suited for aws lambda.  lambdex takes pex files and turns them into aws lambda functions, allowing you to more easily run complex applications in the cloud.